stimko/drummachine/README.md

     go run genrateSong.go
 ```

 The package has been built in a way that allows it to be easily extendable.
 If someone wanted to generate a different beat they would just need to setup the array of tracks(each with their name, id, and steps) and pass them into the `buildSong` method.
 It could also be extended in other ways such as outputting different file formats.
+JSON representation was chosen for songs because of its ease of use and readability.

 ## Play Song